ashg0/ashg0.github.io/_posts/2022-09-24-covid-19-recovery-mountain-marathon.md

 - 8/30(Tue): Slight fever
 - 8/31(Wed): 38.0C at night
 - 9/1(Thu): 38.0C in the morning.
 I used sick leave for work.
 - 9/2(Fri): Almost recovered.
-I ate a pear sent by my parents, but it was not as sweeter as I thought.
+I ate a pear sent by my parents, but it was not as sweet as I thought.
 It might have been a mild taste disorder.
 - ~9/8(Thu): Self-quarantine.

 I used SEIYU Net Supermarket while self-quarantine.
 If we live alone, we have to rely on delivery.
 But this operation also relies on trust that people will behave well.